Konkokyo: Relationship to Shintō

 Due to the Meiji Restoration's new laws on Shinto practices, Konkōkyō was classified as a sect of Shintō.
 This allowed Konkōkyō to continue practicing as a spiritual way without persecution from the government.

 Konkōkyō has never renounced this classification even after it was free to do so at the end of World War II, alongside the abolition of State Shinto and organization turning into shrine-based or Shrine (Jinja) Shinto.

-As of January 2020, Konkōkyō maintains membership in the Association of Sectarian Shinto (教派神道連合会, Kyoha Shintō Rengōkai).
+As of June 2025, Konkōkyō maintains membership in the Association of Sectarian Shinto (教派神道連合会, Kyoha Shintō Rengōkai).

-The philosophy, practices, and beliefs of Konkōkyō are aligned very similar to Shrine Shinto; since they both are Shinto practices.
-Therefore, there are many Konkō followers who also consider themselves Shinto.

-However, since Konkōkyō is not dogmatic; interpretations and understandings in regard to connection to Shinto varies between individuals and regions.
-However historically and within its nature, as well as rituals and ceremonies, Konkōkyō is deeply connected to Shinto practices.
+However, since Konkōkyō is not dogmatic; interpretations and understandings in regard to its connection to Shinto varies between individuals and regions.

+Despite this, historically, and to modern time in its beliefs, ceremonies, and other practices, Konkōkyō is a faith aligned within Shinto worldview as a Kyoha Shinto.

-Since Jinja Shinto is the more common organization of Shinto way in Japan, it is thought that Konkōkyō is different than Shinto.
-But it is more accurate to say it only differs from Jinja Shinto, but it still has Shinto roots.
-The only few main differences between Jinja Shinto and Konkōkyō are:
+Jinja Shinto is the most well-known type of Shinto, so it is thought that Konkōkyō is different than Shinto in some way.

+However, since Shinto as a whole has no singular founder, doctrine, holy book, or alignment to any one particular Kami-sama or shrine, is more accurate to say it only differs from Jinja Shinto, but is still Shinto.
+The only few main differences between Jinja Shinto and Konkōkyō as a Kyoha Shinto are: